Biclustering random matrix partitions with an application to classification of forensic body fluids: Method Testing

 \subsubsection{Liklelihood ratios for classification of training data}

-Given the focus on Likelihood ratios in the courtroom, we calculate Bayes factors (BFs), measuring the strength of the evidence for the correct type over the aggregate group of the other four fluid-types.
-We do this separately for each profile in the training data (i.e., for each fold of the LOOCV) presenting results obtained using Cut-Model inference (Table ~\ref{tab:trainLOOCVCutLR}, Bayesian analysis gives essentially the same results).
-Using the BF scale given by \cite{jeffreys1998th}, we find ``decisive evidence'' ($\log_{10} \text{BF} > 2$) for the correct body fluid-type for most folds of the LOOCV.
-Two of the 321 profiles provided ``strong evidence'' \emph{against} their correct type ($-1.5<\log_{10} \text{BF} < -1$) and one was ``very strongly'' against ($-2<\log_{10} \text{BF} < -1.5$).
+In the analysis in the previous section, the true type may not be the mode for $y_i(R)$ but the evidence for H1: $y_i(R)\ne y_i$ against HO: $y_i(R)=y_i$ may be weak.
+The Bayes factor $B^{(i)}_{0,1}=(F-1) \times {p_i(y_i)}/{(1-p_i(y_i))}$ is the prior odds times the posterior odds for these hypotheses.
+Given the focus on likelihood ratios in the courtroom, we ask, how often do we have decisive evidence ($\log_{10} B^{(i)}_{0,1} < -2$, \cite{jeffreys1998th}) against the truth in the LOOCV/SPC analysis?
+Table ~\ref{tab:trainLOOCVCutLR} summarizes Bayes factors computed using Cut-Model inference (results for Bayesian inference are similar).
+We find decisive evidence \emph{for} the true type for most $i\in\T$.
+Two out of 321 profiles give ``strong evidence'' \emph{against} their correct type ($-1.5<\log_{10} B^{(i)}_{0,1} < -1$) and one was ``very strongly'' against ($-2<\log_{10} B^{(i)}_{0,1} < -1.5$).
 These were CVF and MTB profiles.